-In its letter, the ACLU claims that the District's web filtering practices violate the First Amendment's prohibition on content- and viewpoint-based exclusions from private speech forums.
-But the Supreme Court expressly rejected the application of First Amendment forum analysis to "a public library's exercise of judgment in selecting the material it provides to its patrons."
-American Library Ass'n, 539 U.S. at 205.
+There are several problems with this argument.
+First, and critically, the Supreme Court expressly rejected the application of First Amendment forum analysis to "a public library's exercise of judgment in selecting the material it provides to its patrons."
+American Library Ass 'n, 539 U.S. at 205.
 As the Court said, "[F]orum analysis and heightened judicial scrutiny . . . are . . . incompatible with the broad discretion that public libraries must have to consider content in making collection decisions."
 Id.
-The discretion that makes the public forum doctrine inapplicable to a public library and the broad discretion public school districts enjoy over curricular matters.
+The discretion that makes the public forum doctrine inapplicable to a public library's material selection decisions is doubly important here, since this situation involves both a library and the broad discretion public school districts enjoy over curricular matters.